 top of page

-Marshall Children Young Docent Program
+Marshall Children After-School Program

 Be a Part of History that Lives!

-The program is open to interested children ages 6 and up, with sessions available in the Fall & Spring.
+The program is open to interested children ages 6 and up,

 Meetings are held on select Thursday afternoons from 4:00-5:30 pm.